zirkeldesign/acf-hcard/readme.txt

 == Installation ==

 1. Copy the `acf-FIELD_NAME` folder into your `wp-content/plugins` folder
-2. Activate the vCard plugin via the plugins admin page
+2. Activate the hCard plugin via the plugins admin page
-3. Create a new field via ACF and select the vCard type
+3. Create a new field via ACF and select the hCard type
 4. Please refer to the description for more info regarding the field type settings

 == Changelog ==